Language-Research-Technology/ldaca-website/content/news/posts/rdc-tech-meeting/index.md

-This screencast shows a work-in-progress snapshot of the Oni portal we talked about above in action, showing how search and browse might be used to find repository objects from the index - in this case searching for Arabic words in a small set of Australian Government documents.
+This screencast shows a work-in-progress snapshot of the Oni portal we talked about above in action, showing how search and browse might be used to find repository objects from the index - in this case, searching for Arabic words in a small set of Australian Government documents.

 ![Slide22](Slide22.png)